Want To Keep Census Workers From Knocking On Your Door? Fill Out The 2020 Census Now

-DENVER (CBS4)– Census workers started going door-to-door in Denver and Arvada on Thursday.
+DENVER (CBS4)– Census workers started going door-to-door in Denver, Arvada and other parts of the Denver metro area on Thursday.
 They’re trying to ensure that everyone has filled out their 2020 Census.

 The person at your door can be verified for working for the Census because they will be carrying a valid ID badge with their photograph and a U.S. Department of Commerce watermark.